Eat Well While Traveling

 For some reason we think we always have to eat on a flight, but you don’t!
 If you have a relatively short flight (<3 hours) skip the snacks unless you really get hungry.
 If your flight is long, make sure to bring healthy, high protein snacks to avoid the processed airplane food.
 Nuts, seeds, dry roasted edamame, & beef jerky are some good options that don’t need refrigeration!

-Try to get up every so often and walk up and down the plane, do some torso rotations, stretch your quads- anything you can get away with.
-Try to get an aisle seat to avoid bothering neighbors!
+Try to get up at least every hour and walk up and down the plane, do some torso rotations, stretch your quads- anything you can get away with.
+You can also do leg raises and ankle rotations while seated.

 As with flying, bringing healthy snacks is a game changer!
 Fruits, veggies, and nuts are all easy on-the-go options.

 If you can, stop somewhat frequently at rest stops.
 Hop out and walk around, use the bathroom, and get some fresh air.
-Getting that blood moving is so beneficial.
+Getting that blood pumping is highly beneficial.
 Your body will thank you!

 Eating while on vacation